frankrefischer/STTR/HP2000_RefCard.md

 |__`REM`__ |<code>630 __REM__ ANY TEXT</code>|Inserts non-executable remarks in a program.||
 |__`RETURN`__ |<code>660 __RETURN__</code>|Subroutine exit; transfers control to the statement following the matching GOSUB.|

+The PRINT statement provides a simple and direct means for BASIC programs to display values on your terminal.
+The items to be printed (print list) are evaluated and displayed in sequential order from left to right in one or more lines.
+Each item in the print list is separated from the following one by either a semicolon or a comma.
+A semicolon serves only to separate items in the print list; the first character of the following item's value is printed immediately after the last character of the preceding item's value.
+A new line is begun whenever the next value will not fit on the remainder of the current line.

+A comma serves another purpose besides separating print list items.
+Each line on the terminal is divided into four consecutive fields of 15 character positions and a final field of 12 character positions (72 character positions per line).
+When a comma follows an item which did not completely fill the last of the one or more fields its value occupies, blanks are added to complete that field.
+Thus the value of an item following a comma always begins at the start of a field.
+If the previously completed field was the last one in the current line, the next item's value will be printed on a new line.
+Since most values occupy less than fifteen character positions, the usual effect is a table of five columns per line.

+If a comma or semicolon follows the last item in the print list, the print list of the next PRINT statement executed will be printed as a continuation of the current line.
+Otherwise, the current line is completed and the next PRINT statement will begin printing values on the next line.
+A PRINT statement with no item list either completes the previous line, if it ended with a comma or semicolon, or skips the current line.
+This is frequently used to produce a blank line.